gogognome/jobscheduler.databaseingester/README.md

 This library allows your application (which could be a microservice or a big monolith enterprise application) to schedule jobs and notify that jobs have finished using a [`JobScheduler`](https://github.com/gogognome/jobscheduler) by writing job commands in a database table.
-This library creates worker thread that polls for job commands in the database table and forwards them to the job scheduler and then removes the job commands from the database.
+This library creates a worker thread that polls for job commands in the database table and forwards them to the job scheduler and then removes the job commands from the database.